LandmakTechnology/kubernetes-notes/13-kubernetes-ingress/README.md

   helm install nginx-ingress ingress-nginx/ingress-nginx
 ```
 ## 2b.
 UnDeploy nginx-ingress using helm
  # NB.
-This will delete nginx-ingress and all associated services
+This will delete nginx-ingress and all associated resources and services
 ```
   helm uninstall nginx-ingress
 ```